 This was one of the Styx songs that really divided fans and even the band itself.
 It embraced the musical style of the early new wave movement in the United States, reaching No. 3 on the Billboard Hot 100.
-Although the track and concept album were a success, Tommy Shaw was not fond of the new direction the band were heading musically.
+Although the track and concept album was a success, Tommy Shaw was not fond of the new direction the band was heading musically.
 After the end of their 1983 album tour, the band split up.

 6. The Best of Times (1981 – Paradise Theatre)

 This was one of the band’s biggest hits of the early 1980s, reaching No. 3 on the Billboard Hot 100.
 It features an amazing guitar solo by Shaw and some of the best DeYoung vocals of his career.
 This rock ballad was essentially a social commentary on the times.
 Despite its success, the track hasn’t been played by the band since DeYoung left in 1999.

 One of the many Styx songs written by Dennis DeYoung for his wife, it showcases the band’s signature sound and is said to be the track that really launched their career.
 When initially released in 1973 it didn’t fare too well, but a few years later gained popularity and peaked at the No. 6 spot on the Billboard charts.